jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

     (i) by any Registrar of Births and Deaths; or
     (ii) by the father, mother, or spouse, civil union partner, or de facto partner of that person or by a sister or brother of that person:
   (c)
-  (d) the name of every person who, as a result of an inquiry made at that person’s address on the roll, the Electoral Commission has reason to believe has ceased for 1 month or upwards to reside in the district:
+  (d) the name of every person who, as a result of inquiries made under section 89G(2)﻿(a), the Electoral Commission has reason to believe has ceased for 1 month or more to reside in the district in which they are registered:
   (e) the name of every person whose name is entered on the Corrupt Practices List made out for any district:
   (f) the name of every person whose disqualification under section 80—
-    (i) is duly certified to the Electoral Commission; or (ii) is notified to the Electoral Commission under section 81:
+    (i) is duly certified to the Electoral Commission; or (ii) is notified to the Electoral Commission under section 86A:
     (ii)
   (g) the name of every Māori person who has exercised the Māori option under section 76 and chosen to be registered as an elector for a different type of electoral district:
   (h) where the roll is for a Maori electoral district, the name of every person who is not a Maori: